 Types of CC&Rs: Builders' Restrictions

-How Builders' Restrictions are Created
+How Builders' Restrictions Are Created

-Real estate developers generally purchase large parcels of land, which they then subdivide into individual lots for home construction.
-Most developers will build homes in a subdivision that are fairly similar in appearance, so as to convey an attractive incentive for would-be purchasers that they will be living in a community of fine homes.
+In general, a builder or real estate developer will purchase large parcels of land that they then subdivide into individual lots for home construction.
+Most developers will build subdivision homes that are fairly similar in appearance.
+This is done to convey an attractive incentive for would-be purchasers that they will be living in a community of fine homes.

 Builders' Restrictions and the Home Buyer

-Specific restrictions and covenants are generally not enumerated in the deed itself, but will be contained in a separate document referred to in the deed.
+Specific restrictions and covenants are sometimes not enumerated in the deed itself, but will be contained in a separate document referred to in the deed.
 It is important that a prospective purchaser inquire about and review any such separate documents containing these covenants prior to purchasing the land in question.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help